 Overview

-The Junior Professional Researcher (JPR) Program is a unique opportunity for recent college graduates to launch a career in the social sciences at a world renowned institution.
-Recent college graduates are selected for a paid, two-year immersion in social science research.
+The Junior Professional Researcher (JPR) Program is a unique opportunity for recent college graduates from backgrounds underrepresented in research to launch a career in the social sciences at a world renowned institution.
+Recent college graduates are selected for a paid, two-year immersion in social science research to gain the experience and skills necessary to support their next step in their careers.

-Participants are matched with a faculty mentor, and work for the duration of the program as a full-time research associate for that mentor.
-The program provides additional and tailored training, professional development, and educational opportunities to create diverse, equitable, and inclusive pathways to careers in research.
+JPRs are matched with a faculty mentor, and work for the duration of the program as a full-time research associate for that mentor on a variety of research projects.
+In addition to mentorship the program provides tailored training, professional development, and educational opportunities to create diverse, equitable, and inclusive pathways to careers in research.

 Why apply for the JPR Program?